parthaQA/EcommerceAppWithFastAPI/README.txt

 Technical Design Document (TDD): Fast_API Ecommerce Backend

 1) Purpose
-This document describes the architecture, modules, data models, APIs, configuration, and runtime behavior of the Fast_API backend application.
+This document describes the architecture, modules, data models, APIs, configuration, and runtime behavior of the Fast_API backend application and also has unit testing in place to test the logic.

 2) Scope
 In scope